21 Pottery Wheel Throwing Tips

 12. Find the Right Speed

 As your skill grows, so will your speed control.
-Some Potters like the speed of the Pottery Wheel a little slower because it gives them more control over the clay, and you have others like me who prefer the wheel a little faster.
+Some Potters like the Pottery Wheel a little slower because it gives them more control over the clay, while others like me prefer the wheel a little faster.
 Because it’s more fun.

-Be aware that throwing at a faster rate does increase the chance of your clay flaring out and collapsing.
+Be aware that throwing faster increases the chance of your clay flaring out and collapsing.
 You can change the speed at different stages of throwing.

 When Centering faster is better.
 You want the pottery wheel to spin fast enough to use the centrifugal force to your advantage.
 High to medium-high speed is recommended.
 If you go too slow, you’ll have less control over the clay, making it harder to center.